tehulysses/vacation-booking/README.md

 > * Wrote dao repositories for each entity extending JpaRepository
 > * COMPLETE

-•    a purchase data class with a customer cart and a set of cart items

-•    a purchase response data class that contains an order tracking number

-•    a checkout service interface

-•    a checkout service implementation

 > * Added nullable = false to certain fields
 > * Added updatable = false for create dates
 > * Converted Sets into HashSets